debops/debops/docs/ansible/roles/debops.tinc/examples.rst

 Hosts in ``[tinc_dualstack]`` should have the `tap` interface bridged via `br0` to an interfaces that is receiving router advertisements.
-See `debops.ifupdown` for information on how to do that and `debops.radvd` if you need to set up router advertisement.
+See :ref:`debops.ifupdown` for information on how to do that and :ref:`debops.radvd` if you need to set up router advertisement.

 Note that if you bridge the `tap` interface to a wired interface in the ``[tinc_ipv4only]`` hosts, you may be providing IPv6 to the whole network.